fkasler/dolos_cloak/README.md

 ```

 * You may want to install some other tools like 'host' that do not come standard on Kali ARM.
 Empire, enum4linux, and responder are also nice additions.
-* Make sure you are able to ssh into the Odroid.
+* Make sure you are able to ssh into the Odroid via the built-in NIC eth0.
 Add your public key to /root/.ssh/authorized_keys for fast access.
 * Modify config.yaml to meet your needs.
 You should make sure the interfaces match the default names that your Odroid is giving your USB dongles.
 Order does not matter here.
 You should leave client_ip, client_mac, gateway_ip, and gateway_mac blank unless you used a LAN tap to mine them.
 The script _should_ be able to figure this out for us.
 Set these options only if you know for sure their values.
 The management_int, domain_name, and dns_server options are placeholders for now but will be usefull very soon.
 For shells, you can set up a custom autorun command in the config.yaml to run when the man-in-middle attack has autoconfigured.
 You can also set up a cron job to send back shells.
 * Connect two usb ethernet dongles and reboot the device (you need two because the built-in ethernet won't support promiscuous mode)
 * Boot the device and wait a few seconds for autosniff.py to block the OUTPUT ethernet and IP chains.
 Then plug in the Odroid between a trusted device and the network.